MicrosoftDocs/VBA-Docs/api/Word.Document.SendFaxOverInternet.md

 # Document.SendFaxOverInternet method (Word)

-Sends a document to a fax service provider, who faxes the document to one or more specfied recipients.
+Sends a document to a fax service provider, who faxes the document to one or more specified recipients.

 ## Syntax